 FOR IMMEDIATE RELEASE

-Alma del Mar is a public charter school serving New Bedford.
-Our mission is to put every one of our scholars on the path to college and to challenge them to be service-minded leaders.
-We are achieving this mission by providing a highly demanding, highly supportive education to every scholar who walks through our doors.
-Alma del Mar features a longer school day, a longer school year, high expectations for all scholars, and outstanding teachers from across the country.
-We currently serve 320 scholars in grades K-7.
-Next fall we will expand to offer grades K-8.
+Alma del Mar Charter Schools operates two charter public schools in New Bedford.
+The schools are tuition-free.
+Alma’s mission is to put every one of our scholars on the path to college and to challenge them to be service-minded leaders.
+We achieve this mission by providing a demanding and supportive education to every scholar who walks through our doors.
+Alma features a longer school day, a longer school year, high expectations for all scholars, and outstanding teachers from across the country.
+We currently serve 800 scholars across two campuses.